shikhapandit/Voting-App-Batch50K8s/README.md

 - since db pod was deleted, the connection between result pod and db pod got lost.

 5) How to make result pod work again?
 By deleting result pod.
 The connection was re-established between result pod and db pod. after deleting the existing result pod, the new result pod was created and the voting application works fine.
-Command used : 'kubectl delete po result-5d57b59f4b-ltk6f'
+Command used : kubectl delete po result-5d57b59f4b-ltk6f

 - Old result pod - result-5d57b59f4b-ltk6f
 - New result pod - result-5d57b59f4b-fzdgp